 - sudo cp redis-cli /usr/local/bin/

-In the following documentation I assume that /usr/local/bin is in your PATH environment variable so you can execute both the binaries without specifying the full path.
+In the following documentation we assume that /usr/local/bin is in your PATH environment variable so that you can execute both the binaries without specifying the full path.

 The simplest way to start the Redis server is just executing the redis-server binary without any argument.

 $ redis-server 01 Aug 19:29:28 # Warning: no config file specified, using the default config.
 In order to specify a config file use 'redis-server /path/to/redis.conf' 01 Aug 19:29:28 * Server started, Redis version 2.2.12 01 Aug 19:29:28 * The server is now ready to accept connections on port 6379 ... more logs ...

 In the above example Redis was started without any explicit configuration file, so all the parameters will use the internal default.
 This is perfectly fine if you are starting Redis just to play a bit with it or for development, but for production environments you should use a configuration file.

 In order to start Redis with a configuration file use the full path of the configuration file as first argument, like in the following example: redis-server /etc/redis.conf.
 You should use the

 redis.conf file included in the root directory of the Redis source code distribution as a template to write your configuration file.

 External programs talk to Redis using a TCP socket and a Redis specific protocol.
 This protocol is implemented in the Redis client libraries for the different programming languages.
 However to make hacking with Redis simpler Redis provides a command line utility that can be used to send commands to Redis.
 This program is called redis-cli.